 Design in Barcelona

-Oh, and the shops!
-From local clothing stars Mango and Custo to whimsical design objects at BD (Barcelona Design) or Vinçon, to old crafts standbys such as La Manual Alpargatera or Art Escudellers, Barcelona may end up as famous for shopping as for architecture and design.
-El Born, the old waterfront district tucked in behind Santa Maria del Mar in the Born, teems with young artisans and designers; the Eixample, the midtown grid labyrinth of Art Nouveau architecture, is rife with innovatively designed shops selling equally original items of all kinds; and the outlying villages of Gràcia and Sarrià are becoming bite-size boutique havens with much more to admire than quiet streets and leafy palms.
+As for the shops, you can find everything from local clothing stars Mango and Custo to whimsical design objects at BD (Barcelona Design) or Vinçon, to old crafts standbys such as La Manual Alpargatera or Art Escudellers; Barcelona may end up as famous for shopping as for architecture and design.
+El Born, the old waterfront district tucked in behind Santa Maria del Mar in the Born, teems with young artisans and designers; the Eixample, the midtown grid labyrinth of Art Nouveau architecture, is rife with innovatively designed spaces selling equally original items of all kinds.
+The outlying villages of Gràcia and Sarrià are becoming bite-size boutique havens with much more to admire than quiet streets and leafy palms.

 There are no results